 The two ingredients in question are Self-Rising Flour and Greek Yogurt.
 If you don’t happen to have self-rising flour, here’s an easy way to make your own self-rising flour.
 I understand not wanting to buy a whole bag of it when you don’t know if you’ll be able to use it all.

-I’d definitely not recommend using a nonfat version of Greek yogurt as you want the yogurt to be on the thick side of things.
+I’d definitely not recommend using a nonfat version of Greek yogurt as you want the yogurt to be on the thicker side of things.
 Nonfat yogurt may change the flour to yogurt ratio and create a dough that is wetter than you want.
 I use 2% Plain Greek yogurt for this recipe.

 How to make Pizza Pinwheels: